 How to reduce food waste this Christmas

-- Add leftover roast pork or roast chicken to fresh Boxing Day salads.
+- Chop or shred leftover roast chicken, turkey or pork to add into fresh Boxing Day salads like a Chicken Caesar Salad or Chargrilled Sweetcorn & Turkey Peri Peri Salad.
 Crumble in any leftover cheeses from the Christmas day cheese board.

 - Tear bread into small pieces and toss it into a bowl with melted butter and crushed garlic until the bread is coated in the butter mixture.
-Bake until crisp and golden.
+Bake at 180°C until crisp and golden.

 - Blitz leftover bread in a food processor or blender to turn into bread crumbs.
 Place in a ziplock bag and freeze for up to 6 months, and use in these Meatball Recipes or add to meatloaf.

 Leftover roast veggies make a mean toasted sandwich when paired with leftover meat, or try refreshing them in these ideas:

 - Frittatas and quiches will turn those vegetables into a brand new meal with very little effort.
 Check out this Quiche Four Ways for some filling ideas, or try this cheesy Impossible Pasta Pie.

 - Add roast veggies into this Creamy Ricotta Pasta Salad that's an ideal BBQ side or light lunch.

 - Bubble and squeak is a classic Aussie way to enjoy extra veggies.
 Try this simple bubble and squeak, or turn them into bubble and squeak fritters with turkey.

 If you or your kids haven't already snaffled up any leftover Christmas cake, mince pies or pavlova, here's how you can turn them into a freezer-friendly treats: